Microsoft-Web/NodeCamp/Presentation/ConnectingFrontAndBack/ConnectingFrontAndBack/Demo.md

 <a name="segment1" />
 ### Adding libraries to the Frontend ###

-1. Open the **layout.jade** file located inside the **views** folder and add the following code.
+1. Open the **layout.jade** file located in the **views** folder and add the following code below the `block content` line.

-	> **Speaking Point:** This link to jQuery hosted on the Microsoft Ajax Content Delivery Network.
+	> **Speaking Point:** This includes the jQuery library hosted on the Microsoft Ajax Content Delivery Network.
 This CDN hosts popular third party JavaScript libraries such as jQuery and enables you to easily add them to your Web applications.
 You can significantly improve the performance of your Ajax applications by using a CDN.
 The contents of the CDN are cached on servers located around the world.
 The CDN supports SSL (HTTPS) in case you need to serve a web page using the Secure Sockets Layer.

 	````JavaScript
 	script(type='text/javascript' src='http://ajax.aspnetcdn.com/ajax/jQuery/jquery-2.1.1.min.js')